sufleR/sql_query/README.md

 #### Special options

 * db_connection - If you want to change default connection to database you may do it for every query execution using this option.
+* sql_file_path - it will override default path where gem will look for sql file.

 ### Methods